Max Emanuel Cenčić: Early years

-Post-Sängerknaben career as a male soprano
+Career as male soprano

 From 1992 to 1997, he pursued a solo career, singing soprano although his voice had already broken.
 Following considerable success as a male soprano (including widely acclaimed performances as Amore in Gluck's Orfeo ed Euridice), he took a sabbatical from performance, during which he re-trained his voice as a high countertenor.
 He made his debut as a countertenor in 2001.
 Prior to adapting his vocal technique to the countertenor range, Cenčić made a series of recordings of operatic arias and Lieder for a private record label.
 These recordings have been sporadically available through Arcadia, the online shop of the Wiener Staatsoper.

-Countertenor
+Career as countertenor

 Following his re-training as a countertenor, Cenčić has enjoyed a successful career that has taken him around the world.
 He is noted for a series of dramatically varied portrayals, including the female role of Saint Alexis' wife (Sposa) in Stefano Landi's 1631 opera Il Sant'Alessio, with William Christie and Les Arts Florissants.
 Cenčić also appeared in the role of Perseo in the serenata Andromeda Liberata, attributed to Antonio Vivaldi but of dubious authorship, both in a world tour and a recording on the DGG Archiv label with Andrea Marcon and the Venice Baroque Orchestra.

 Cencic made his debut at the Vienna State Opera on 28 February 2010, in the role of the Herold in the premiere of Aribert Reimann's opera Medea.
 He sang three additional performances of the role at the Staatsoper in November and December 2010.

 A studio recording of operatic arias by George Frideric Handel, notably containing music composed for the mezzo-soprano castrato Giovanni Carestini, was released on the EMI/Virgin label in the UK on 1 March 2010.
 In 2015 Decca released a recording by Parnassus Arts Productions of Leonardo Vinci's Catone in Utica co-produced by Cenčić, in which he sang the role of Arbace.